Atovaquone: Pharmacodynamics

 Atovaquone is a lipophilic analogue of ubiquinone (coenzyme Q10), which serves as electron acceptor of the parasitic inner mitrochondrial membrane cytochrome bc1 complex, which supplies oxidised ubiquinone to the dihydroorotate dehydrogenase, an enzyme that is crucial for parasitic pyrimidine synthesis.

 Atovaquone binds to the ubiquinone site of the cytochrome bc1 site, thus inhibiting electron transport and collapsing the mitochondrial membrane potential.
 This prevents regeneration of ubiquinone and, consequently, pyrimidine synthesis.

 The selectivity of atovaquone for the protozoan cytochrome b may be a result of structural differences between the protozoan and the human enzyme.

 Synergism

 In use for malaria, atovaquone acts synergistically with the antifolate proguanil and the two medications are often used in combination; the underlying mechanism of the synergism is unclear as other combinations of electron transport inhibitors and antifolates do not exhibit syngerism.
 Proguanil enhances atovaquone's action of collapsing the protozoal mitrochondrial membrane potential.

-The atovaquone/proguanil comination significantly reduces the incidence of the development of malarial resistance to atovaquone which arises readily with monotherapy; nevertheless, if resistance develops, the synergy diminishes.
+The atovaquone/proguanil combination significantly reduces the incidence of the development of malarial resistance to atovaquone which arises readily with monotherapy; nevertheless, if resistance develops, the synergy diminishes.